Canon 1300D vs Fujifilm X-E2

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2 are two digital cameras that were officially introduced, respectively, in March 2016 and October 2013.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2 are two digital cameras that were announced, respectively, in March 2016 and October 2013.
 The 1300D is a DSLR, while the X-E2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X-E2

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Fujifilm X-E2.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.